raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 60 feet
+**Range:** 18.0m

 **Components:** V, S, M (pinch of sulfur)

 **Duration:** Instantaneous

 A vertical column of divine fire roars down from the heavens in a location you specify.
-Each creature in a 10-foot radius, 40-foot high cylinder centered on a point within range must make a Dexterity saving throw.
+Each creature in a 3.0m radius, 12.0m high cylinder centered on a point within range must make a Dexterity saving throw.
 A creature takes 4d6 fire damage and 4d6 radiant damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 6th level or higher, the fire damage or the radiant damage (your choice) increases by 1d6 for each slot level above 5th.